 Ray’s research addresses the mechanisms that manufacture and maintain racial and social inequality with a particular focus on police-civilian relations and men’s treatment of women.
 His work also speaks to ways that inequality may be attenuated through racial uplift activism and social policy.
 Ray has published over 50 books, articles, and book chapters, and 15 op-eds.
 His articles have appeared in the American Journal of Sociology, Science Advances, Social Science Research, Ethnic and Racial Studies, Du Bois Review, and the Annual Review of Public Health.
 Recently, Ray published the book How Families Matter: Simply Complicated Intersections of Race, Gender, and Work (with Pamela Braboy Jackson) and another edition of Race and Ethnic Relations in the 21st Century: History, Theory, Institutions, and Policy, which has been adopted nearly 40 times in college courses.

-Ray has written for New York Times, Huffington Post, NBC News, The Conversation, and Public Radio International.
-Selected as 40 Under 40 Prince George’s County and awarded the 2016 UMD Research Communicator Award, Ray has appeared on C-Span, MSNBC, HLN, Al Jazeera, NPR, and Fox.
-His research is cited in CNN, Washington Post, Associated Press, MSN, The Root, and The Chronicle.
+Ray has written for New York Times, Newsweek, The Guardian, Huffington Post, NBC News, The Conversation, and Public Radio International.
+Selected as 40 Under 40 Prince George’s County and awarded the 2016 UMD Research Communicator Award, Ray has appeared on CNN, C-Span, MSNBC, HLN, Al Jazeera, NPR, and Fox.
+His research is cited in CNN, Washington Post, Associated Press, Bloomberg, Reuters, MSN, The Root, and The Chronicle.
 Previously, Ray served on the 50th Anniversary of the March on Washington Planning Committee and the Commission on Racial Justice with Alpha Phi Alpha Fraternity, Inc.